giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/README.md

    `sme` contains some more advanced examples.
  * **Paradigm contexts** - Allows for added control over display of generated wordforms, adding helpful pronoun, adverb contexts, etc.
+ * **User-friendly tags** - Allows for relabeling tags to be displayed to users in the web interface, as well as hiding some tags.
+See the README in that directory.
  * **Python-based overrides** - These are more varied in what they do:
    - Pregenerated form selection (generator override, lexicon -> paradigm)
    - Morphology <-> Lexicon tag synchronization